Canadian Football League in the United States: Neutral site games

-Prior to and even after the formation of the CFL, the teams of the IRFU (which eventually became the CFL's Eastern Football Conference) were regarded, especially in Eastern Canada, as superior to the Western Canadian teams.
-Starting in the 1930s, Western Canadian teams had begun aggressively scouting for and recruiting players from the rich American talent pool, largely in an effort to achieve parity with the East.
-The American Pacific Northwest became a frequent site for WIFU and later CFL preseason games in the 1950s and 1960s with Western Canadian teams, particularly the BC Lions, being called upon to entertain their regional neighbours.
+Prior to and after the formation of the CFL, teams of the IRFU (a precursor to the CFL's Eastern Football Conference) were regarded as superior to the Western Canadian teams.
+Starting in the 1930s, Western Canadian teams began aggressively scouting for and recruiting players from the rich American talent pool, largely in an effort to achieve parity with the East.
+The American Pacific Northwest became a frequent site for WIFU and later CFL preseason games in the 1950s and 1960s with Western teams, particularly the BC Lions, entertaining their regional neighbours.
 News reports from the time suggest a hybrid game of three down Canadian ball played on the more restricted 100-yard American field.

-One BC–Winnipeg matchup in 1960 was held not on the west coast but in Cedar Rapids, Iowa, presumably because both teams had a number of former University of Iowa stars, including Willie Mitchell, who scored the Lions' only touchdown in a 13–7 loss in front of 12,583.
-Western teams were mostly ignored by U.S. clubs as potential opposition for preseason interleague contests, although this was in part due to the more onerous travel requirements to Western Canada in an era when rail travel was the norm and the fact the WIFU moved up the start of its regular season long before the Eastern section followed suit.
-It would not be until 2019 that NFL teams would play any sort of contest in Western Canada.
+One BC–Winnipeg matchup in 1960 was held in Cedar Rapids, Iowa, presumably because both teams had a number of former University of Iowa stars.
+Willie Mitchell, who scored the Lions' only touchdown in a 13–7 loss in front of 12,583, was an Iowan.
+Western teams were mostly ignored by U.S. clubs as potential opposition for preseason interleague contests, in part due to the more onerous travel requirements to Western Canada.
+Rail travel was the norm.
+The WIFU moved up the start of its regular season long before the Eastern section followed suit.
+It was not until 2019 that NFL teams would play contests in Western Canada.

-Most exhibition games involving Canadian teams in the U.S. tended to be characterized by low scores and frequent punting, with crowds between 10,000 and 20,000; these numbers dropped off in the last two games of the era.
-A low-scoring BC–Edmonton game in Everett, Washington, in 1967 drew just over 6,000; there would not be another CFL game in the United States until the cusp of US expansion itself in 1992.
+Most exhibition games involving Canadian teams in the U.S. tended to be characterized by low scores and frequent punting, with crowds between 10,000 and 20,000.
+These numbers dropped off in the last two games of the era.
+A low-scoring BC–Edmonton game in Everett, Washington, in 1967 drew just over 6,000.
+There would not be another CFL game in the United States until the cusp of US expansion in 1992.